-As a business owner you understand that payments and payment processing is are not so simple.
-What looks like a few seconds to the customers is actually a complex process involving verification, calculations and checkpoints.
-There are several aspects to credit/debit card processing which lie between the merchant and other players.
+As a business owner, you understand that payments and payment processing are not so simple.
+What looks like a few seconds to the customers is actually a complex process involving verification, calculations, and checkpoints.
+There are several aspects to credit/debit card processing that lie between the merchant and other players.
 This goes beyond simple payment processing.
 This involves understanding levels of processing based on data levels and how this affects interchange rates.

-Credit card processing fees is a combination of interchange rate and processing fee.
+Credit card processing fees are a combination of interchange rates and processing fees.
 Most clients end up paying high fees for processing due to higher interchange rates.
 However, there are ways to lower the processing fee by lowering interchange fees.
-This depends on the brands and type of credit card, the type of business and chargeback history.
-If you’re a medium or high risk business and your chargeback frequency is higher, you will most likely be in level 1 Data and will pay a higher interchange fee.
+This depends on the brands and type of credit card, the type of business, and chargeback history.
+If you’re a medium or high-risk business and your chargeback frequency is higher, you will most likely be in level 1 Data and will pay a higher interchange fee.

 What is interchange?

 Interchange is a big chunk of the processing costs incurred by the merchants.
-It is determined and pocketed by card issuing banks.
-Every time a transaction takes place, information is exchanged with an interchange category on the basis of a criteria.
-This criteria includes card type, brand, input method (dip, swipe, keyed-in, online), amount of transaction, etc. on the basis of rules a transaction is eligible for a particular category.
+It is determined and pocketed by card-issuing banks.
+Every time a transaction takes place, information is exchanged with an interchange category on the basis of criteria.
+These criteria include card type, brand, input method (dip, swipe, keyed-in, online), amount of transaction, etc. on the basis of rules a transaction is eligible for a particular category.
 As a business owner, your goal must be to qualify for the interchange category that is lowest.
 Interchange can be understood as the ‘wholesale’ fee of processing.
-Higher levels mean lower wholesale cost and cheaper processing.
+Higher levels mean lower wholesale costs and cheaper processing.

 Pass-through & tiered pricing model: